Water Gardens

 If you have a small container garden, just add water to the container until it flows over the top and flushes out the mosquito larvae.
 Installing a pump in a larger water garden will circulate the water and make it less attractive to mosquitoes.

-Or you can buy mosquito dunks.
-These donut-shaped products gradually release the bacterium Bti (Bacillus thuringiensis israelensis) that kills mosquito larvae but is safe for plants, pets, and the environment.
+You can also buy mosquito dunks.
+These donut-shaped products gradually release the bacterium BT I (Bacillus thuringiensis israelensis) that kills mosquito larvae but is safe for plants, pets, and the environment.

 Overwintering Water Gardens

-Even though Florida's winters are relatively warm, you still need to make special provisions for your water garden this winter.
+Even though Florida's winters are relatively warm, you still need to make special provisions for your water garden in the winter.

 Your fish will find the warmest parts of the water and spend the winter there.
 You can feed them less frequently than you did in the summer.
 With a little effort, you'll ensure your garden will spring back to life with warm weather!